Phillaf/GtwRequire/README.md

         }
     }

-Create a symlink from this plugin's webroot to the application webroot by running `Console/cake Symlink` or the lines below
+Create a symlink from this plugin's webroot to the application webroot by running `Console/cake symlink` or the lines below

     # On windows
     mklink /J app\webroot\GtwUi app\Plugin\GtwUi\webroot